-There are still 22 months to go until the 2020 presidential election, but the competition to *maybe* replace Donald Trump in the White House is already stiff.
+There's just over a year to go until the 2020 presidential election, but the competition to potentially replace Donald Trump in the White House is already stiff.

 The Massachusetts Senator formally announced her candidacy on Feb.
 9 at a rally in her home state, and shortly after followed up with a tweet that read: